 I’ve been experimenting with colour and during this lockdown I’ve found it to be the perfect time to use all those little paint sample pots gathering dust.
 I’m loving Farrow & Ball’s Treron right now, and all the great advice we can get from our local hardware and paint shops, such as Stillorgan Decor Centre.
 I’ve also experimented with fabric from The Curtains and Fabrics Studio.
 If nothing else, this strange amount of time indoors has helped get our home spaces finished! www.finished.ie

 Nicki Hoyne, handbag designer

 During the first lockdown I created my new business, Nicki Hoyne Collection, and turned my awful garden into a little oasis.
 I filled it with weird and wonderful plants: I currently have a pumpkin ripening.
-For lockdown 2.0, I am working on something big for the 2021 collection.
+For this lockdown, I am working on something big for the 2021 collection.
 I always said when I retire, I want to become an eccentric, abstract artist.
 I realised why wait?
 I have all the gear and it’s been so much fun to just play around with paints.
 I never made time for hobbies before, so it has definitely been a positive of 2020; www.nickihoyne.com.

 Sinead Bailey Kelly co-founder of Home, earth-conscious lifestyle products